Major-General commanding the Household Division: History

-When the Home District (the forerunner of London District) was created in 1870, it too was placed under the authority of the Major-General, an arrangement which has remained in place ever since.
+When the Home District (the forerunner of London District) was created in 1870, it, too, was placed under the authority of the Major-General, an arrangement that has remained in place ever since.

 Staff

-The Major General's Staff include the Chief of Staff London District, who deputises in the Major-General's absence, and the principal staff officer of the Household Division (known by his historic title of Brigade Major), who assists the Major General and is 'responsible to the Major General for the day to day running of the Public Duties and Household Division matters worldwide'.
+The Major General's Staff include the Chief of Staff London District, who deputises in the Major-General's absence, and the principal staff officer of the Household Division (known by his historic title of Brigade Major), who assists the Major General and is "responsible to the Major General for the day to day running of the Public Duties and Household Division matters worldwide".

 List of Commanders

 The holders of this office include: